ThePhenomenon1/ThePhenomenon1/README.md

 My second deployed Application is a NEXT.JS frontend that consumes a REST Framework API.
 It features Google OAUTH email social login and a robust Customer Review system.
-This Ecommerce API is powered by Typescript, AWS, GCP and Postgres.
+This Ecommerce API is powered by RAG, Langchain, Typescript, AWS, GCP and Postgres.
 Orchestrated with Docker-Compose, this online platform's link is:-

 https://next-dj-ecommerce.up.railway.app